canbatuhan/smpai/README.md

 ## Building In The Background
-In order to build state machines, `sm-py` parses configuration inputs given by the programmer.
+In order to build state machines, `smpai` parses configuration inputs given by the programmer.
 State machine is built when the programmer create a `StateMachine` object.
 Building a state machine is not a consideration for the user in `smpai`.
 However as a further step, a builder class will be written to make the programmer able to built a statemachine with code.

 ## Using Custom Actions